dsomleff/css-camp/README.md

 - Color Function: `rgb()`, `rgba()`
 - inherit
 - `calc()` function to calculate `width`
+- `float` to position elements differently, before `flex-box` was introduced.
+Use with `clear` to not allow another elements take place of floating element, but this is a Bad Approach. `float` great for positioning images and text.

 # Tips & Tricks
 - If elements have `text-align: center;` and still not positioned well, apply `margin: auto` to center elements more properly.